saud-learning-services/canvas-get-rubric-scores/README.md

 ## Summary

-Project to extract rubric assessment details from a selected Canvas course.
+Project to extract rubric assessment details from a selected Canvas course into a .csv file.
 Note - this should work for peer reviews with rubrics as well!

 ## Input

+- Canvas Instance _(instance of Canvas being used - ex. https://ubc.instructure.com)_
+- Canvas API Token _(generate through Account => Settings)_
+- Course ID _(last digits of URL when visiting course page)_

 You will need to give this tool an active Canvas API token for it to work.
 To do so, you need to create a .env file with the following

 ```